LennartAJansson/IntroCore/Docs/UsingIConfiguration.md

 ## Using IConfiguration

-The configuration in NET Core Extensions is handled by several Configuration Providers where each provider's role is to make the configuration data available in a common, generic way.
-There are providers not only for normal appsettings.json but also for Environment variables, Command line, Azure Keyvault, User Secrets as well as SQL based configuration and it is quite easy to create your own providers to cover any specific needs.
+The configuration in NET Core Extensions is handled by several Configuration Providers where each provider's role is to make the type of configuration data available in a common, generic way.
+There are providers not only for normal json or xml files but also for Environment variables, Command line, Azure Keyvault, User Secrets as well as SQL based configuration and it is quite easy to create your own providers to cover any specific needs.

 In this document I will explain how they are created and used from a traditional Console application, without any extra demands.

-To enable basic configuration it only requires adding one single reference.
+To enable basic configuration handling it only requires adding one reference.

 UsingIConfiguration.csproj: